Preetam2222/Preetam2222/README.md

 - 🔬 **Research:** Published *"Machine Learning based Malware Detection for IoT Networks"* in **IEEE CICN**.
 - 💼 **Experience:** Former Research Intern at **SRM University** and Software Developer at **Smartbridge**.
 - 🏆 **Leadership:** Served as **President of the Student Council**, representing 8,000+ students.
+- 🔭 **Currently working on:** Advanced RAG pipelines and Generative AI applications.

 ---